greyhatharold/connections/README.md

 # Mind Map Generator

-This project is a Mind Map Generator that uses Wikipedia data to create and visualize mind maps.
-It consists of several components, each responsible for different aspects of the application.
+This incomplete project is a Mind Map Generator that uses Wikipedia data to create and visualize mind maps.
+I hope there is some wisdom I will find in here later to justify the time it took to get this repo to function correctly.

 ## Files Overview